-- Rinsing the nasal passages with saline, to make it feel better
+- Rinsing the nasal passages with saline to make them feel better

 Researchers don’t know if some of these treatments work for ABRS.

 Your healthcare provider may not give you antibiotics at first.
-Since it is hard to tell if you have a bacterial infection, other treatments may be recommended.
+It is hard to tell if you have a bacterial infection.
+So other treatments may be recommended.
 Antibiotics don’t help rhinosinusitis that is caused by a virus.
 Healthcare providers don’t like to give antibiotics if they’re not needed.
 Many people get better without antibiotics.

 If your symptoms don’t get better in several days, you might need antibiotics.
 If your healthcare provider finds that you have a bacterial infection at your first visit, you might get antibiotics right away.

-What are the complications of acute bacterial rhinosinusitis?
+What are possible complications of acute bacterial rhinosinusitis?

 In rare cases, ABRS may cause complications such as:

-- Meningitis (inflammation of the tissue around the brain and spinal cord)
+- Infection of the tissue around the brain and spinal cord (meningitis)

-- Orbital cellulitis (inflammation of the tissue around the eye)
+- Infection of the tissue around the eye (orbital cellulitis)

 Your healthcare provider will keep track of your symptoms to make sure you don’t have these complications.
-If you do, you might need antibiotics given through an intravenous line.
-Very rarely, you might need surgery as well.
+If you do, you might need antibiotics given through an IV (intravenous) line.
+In very rare cases, you might need surgery as well.

 When should I call my healthcare provider?

-Call your healthcare provider if your symptoms do not get better after several days of treatment.
-Also, call right away if you have any symptoms of possible complications, like:
+Call your healthcare provider if your symptoms don't get better after several days of treatment.
+Also call right away if you have any symptoms of possible complications such as: